MakeSchool-Tutorials/Makestagram-Swift-V3/P26-Collection-Views/content.md

 }
 ```

-In the code above, we use `FIRAuth` to sign out the current user from Firebase.
+In the code above, we use `Auth` to sign out the current user from Firebase.

 Run the app and try logging out!